What’s the Difference Between a Raspberry Pi and a Computer?

 If you are in the market for a new computer, you can expect to pay anything between $400 and $3500 depending on the storage and performance of the computer.
 For most people, this is usually quite a lot.

-For example, a decent Acer Desktop (i3/8 GB/SSD) is available at the cheapest price of this range (check the details on Amazon), while a recent Apple iMac can quickly reach the top (check the price on Amazon).
+For example, a decent Acer Desktop (i3/8 GB/SSD) is available at the cheapest price in this range (check the details on Amazon), while a recent Apple iMac can quickly reach the top (check the price on Amazon).

 You can check my resources pages to get a better idea of what to expect to get started with a Raspberry Pi.